dandi/backups2datalad/README.md

         - When `dandi_instance` is `"dandi-staging"`, this should be `"dandi-api-staging-dandisets"`.

+    - `s3endpoint` — The base endpoint URL of the S3 instance on which the bucket is located.
+If this is set, the base bucket URL will be calculated as `{s3endpoint}/{s3bucket}`; otherwise, it will be `https://{s3bucket}.s3.amazonaws.com`.
+This option is intended primarily for use in testing.

     - `content_url_regex` — A regular expression used to identify which of an asset's `contentUrl`s is its S3 URL.
 Defaults to `"amazonaws.com/.*blobs/"`.